JasperFx/lamar/docs/guide/ioc/registration/attributes.md

 <sup><a href='https://github.com/JasperFx/lamar/blob/master/src/Lamar/SingletonAttribute.cs#L7-L20' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_singletonattribute' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-This new attribute can be used on either the plugin type (typically an interface) or on a concrete type to make an individual type registration be a singleton.
+This new attribute can be used on either the service type (typically an interface) or on a concrete type to make an individual type registration be a singleton.
 You can see the usage on some types below:

 <!-- snippet: sample_[Singleton]-usage -->
 <a id='snippet-sample_[singleton]-usage'></a>